Tennessee Lands Massive Commitment From 5-Star QB Nico Lamaleava

 Tennessee beat out other schools like Alabama, Georgia, Oregon and Miami for the highly-touted quarterback.

 There is no doubt the Vols have had the inside track on this battle since Heupel landed in Knoxville, as he and his staff focused all their attention on landing the California kid.
 Lamaleava was recently in Knoxville with his entire family to take an unofficial visit and to attend a Tennessee basketball game, during which the student section started a “Nico” chant.
 It did the trick, as Lamaleava later called the chant “a blessing.”
-Simply put, this recruiting staff knew what they were doing when they brought Lamaleava to campus.
+Simply put, this recruiting staff knew what they were doing when they brought Lamaleava to campus and will get him back in Knoxville for an official visit in April, joining other top prospects from across the country.

 If you were looking for the future in regards to the Tennessee offense, Nico is the big time start that the Vols needed on the recruiting trail.
 Lamaleava is one of those players that you build an offense around and one that attracts other high profile players to join him.
 This is exactly what Josh Heupel and his staff needed and they put the full-court press on him since they stepped foot in Knoxville.
 This is a major win for Tennessee and one that could start the dominoes falling for the 2023 class.

-Lamaleava is talented and has a gunslinger of an arm and the ability to scramble, which reminds some experts of Marcus Marriota, and we all know what he did at Oregon.
+Lamaleava is talented and has a gunslinger of an arm and the ability to scramble, which reminds some experts of Marcus Mariota, and we all know what he did at Oregon.

 It’s clear that Name, Image and Likeness played a factor here, and the young quarterback will benefit greatly from NIL during his time in Knoxville.
 This will also set the Vols up to be major players for other high profile recruits when it comes to the NIL game, which has taken over college football.